 - Using a hand mixer or in your stand mixer with the whisk attachment, whisk the cream until it reaches medium-soft peaks.

-- Add the room temperature mascarpone and continue to whip until mixture just reaches stiff peaks.
+- Add the room temperature mascarpone and the caramel liqueur (or caramel sauce) and continue to whip until mixture just reaches stiff peaks.
 Do not over-whip or mascarpone can become grainy.

-- Fold in the Griff's Coffee Toffee crunchy bits until it is evenly dispersed in the cream.
+- Fold in the toffee bits until evenly dispersed in the cream.